quic-interop/quic-network-simulator/interop/README.md

 After the transfer is completed, the client container is expected to exit with exit status 0.
 If an error occurred during the transfer, the client is expected to exit with exit status 1.
 After completion of the test case, the Interop Runner will verify that the client downloaded the files it was expected to transfer, and that the file contents match.
 Additionally, for certain test cases, the Interop Runner will use the pcap of the transfer to verify that the implementations fulfilled the requirements of the test (for example, for the Retry test case, the pcap should show that a Retry packet was sent, and that the client used the Token provided in that packet).

+## Logs

+To facilitate debugging, the Interop Runner saves the log files to the logs directory.
+This directory is overwritten every time the Interop Runner is executed.

+The log files are saved to a directory named `#server_#client/#testcase`. `output.txt` contains the console output of the interop test runner (which might contain information why a test case failed).
+The server and client logs are saved in the `server` and `client` directory, respectively.
+The `sim` directory contains pcaps recorded by the simulator.

 ## Test cases

 The Interop Runner implements the following test cases.
 Unless noted otherwise, test cases use HTTP/0.9 for file transfers.
 More test cases will be added in the future, to test more protocol features.
 The name in parentheses is the value of the `TESTCASE` environment variable passed into your Docker container.